HannaTarasevich/HannaTarasevich/README.md

 I have been working on various testing frameworks and tools, including Protractor, WebDriverIO, and Playwright.
 I'm a lifelong learner and an inquisitive engineer.

-- 🔭 I’m currently working as Automation Quality Assurance Engineer for one of Big Four accounting firms
+- 🔭 I’m currently working for one of Big Four accounting firms
 - 🌱 I’m currently learning web development
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: [@hannatarasevich](https://www.linkedin.com/in/hannatarasevich/)